x-vin/covidcures/docs/src/homeopathic.md

 ## 1. Arsenicum album 30C (or Arsalb with potency 30), or 200 C for more severe cases; Camphor 1 M

 ### Objective:
-Prophylactic as well as curative
+Prophylactic as well as curative.

 ### System:
-Homeopathic
+Homeopathic.

 ### Can be used alongside other allopathic treatments:
 Yes, with the caveat that the patient experiences no discomfort in doing so.